saumitraaditya/edgevpnio.github.io/_pages/dockeredgevpn.md

 }
 ```

 To configure the second container, copy config-001.json to config-002.json, **and replace the following entries in the json file**.
-These entries reflect the different user ID, password, and EdgeVPN IP address:
+These entries reflect the different user ID, password, and EdgeVPN.io IP address:

 ```
         "Username": "test2@openfire.local",